-At the end of this academic year 2016-2017 we will know if the School PE and Sports Funding has created improved provision if:
+At the end academic year 2016-2017 we said we would know if the School PE and Sports Funding has created improved provision if:

 - Whole school MOVE training continues to run on a 2 year rolling plan to ensure all staff become MOVE practitioners - once trained and implementing MOVE principles a MOVE practitioner doesn't need to retrain so the rolling programme is to engage new staff or those who did not attend in the last round - the next MOVE training takes place Spring Term 2017.

 - Our Sports/MOVE HLTA completes training to become a MOVE practitioner (2017) and then trainer in the next 2 year period.
 The current costings for MOVE trainer training is approximately £2000 and will need to be budgeted and accounted for in the next financial year.
 This will ensure succession planning for our current trainer provision.
 National MOVE event days are planned annually.

 - We continue to offer suitable and meaningful sporting activities to all students, both on site and in the wider communities.